 Our goal when creating a premium network with WP Ultimo is to automate as much processes as possible, while giving our clients flexibility and different options to choose from when creating their website.
-One easy way to achieve this balance is to make use of the Site Templates feature of WP Ultimo.
+One easy way to achieve this balance is to make use of the WP Ultimo Site Templates feature.

 What is a Site Template?